A Progress Report on mainstream adoption of Blockchain

 Although there have been recent plunges experienced in value of crypto assets as can be seen from the chart, the cryptomarket is still cash flooded and full of ideas and talents enough to champion and sustain a decentralized economy.

 The world has operated centralized business and economic systems for as long as we have existed.
 The centralised economy has excelled so far but it has continued to be plagued mostly by insecurity and lack of transparency.

 Hence, the need to move on from a centralised economy to a decentralized ecosystem.
 This transformation is, however, possible through the utilization of Blockchain technology.

 Decentralized ecosystems are based on open-source (public) Blockchain projects which allows peer-to-peer transaction of value, without third parties or centralised authorities.

 Instead of transacting assets through banks (a centralised company), it is now possible globally via a peer-to-peer decentralized network at a low cost and almost instantly.

 With all the positives and prospects surrounding Blockchain, Cryptocurrencies and a Decentralized economy, one question you might want to ask at this point is “What type of transformations can the adoption of Blockchain technology effect?”

 Blockchain could transform many platforms and technologies like supply chain management (SCM), cyber security, day-to-day transaction, and management of digital rights, to mention a few.
 The immutability and decentralised nature of Blockchain will without doubts disrupt conventional business models.

-Take for instance, an exchange of information or assets between two parties; Blockchain eliminates mediators, removes distrust, and completes and records the transaction across nodes as soon as the predefined criteria is fulfilled by both parties.
-This contract initiation and auto transaction validation process is generally referred to as “Smart Contracts.”
+Take, for instance, an exchange of information or assets between two parties; Blockchain eliminates mediators, removes distrust, and completes and records the transaction across nodes as soon as the predefined criteria are fulfilled by both parties.
+This contract initiation and auto transaction validation process are generally referred to as “Smart Contracts.”